cjmet/WeatherKitty/README.md

 ### Additional Usage Info

 - #WeatherKittyWidget is the primary container, use this to control size and placement
 - .WeatherKittyDisplay are the Image and Text Containers.
-Use these to control test size etc.
+Use these to control text size etc.
 - #WeatherKittyToopTip is the pop-up tool-tip Forecast.
 Use this to modify it's size, postion, behavior, etc.
 - set `WeatherKittyDebug = true;` for additional more verbose console logging messages
-- DEMO MODE ONLY:
-  - WeatherKittyIsLocal() in a script.js after loading WeatherKitty.js to make the local demo page

 ### Custom Html Block Example